 - Use a potato masher or "Bamix" type blender to remove larger pieces (optional).

-- While chutney is still hot, pour into clean, steralised, hot jars and seal with steralised lids.
+- While chutney is still hot, pour into clean, sterilised, hot jars and seal with sterilised lids.

 - Process in hot water bath for 10 minutes.

 - Store in the refrigerator once opened.
 Makes 6 small jars.